 Chag Sameach and Happy Shavuot to all of you!
 Continuing with our dairy theme, here is another Shavuot favorite–the blintz.
 A blintz is a thin crepe-like pancake filled with cheese.
 Blintzes are pretty easy to make, and they’re one of the most delicious things EVER (in my humble opinion).
 If you’ve never made a blintz, this blog will walk you through the process.

 My blintz recipe includes vanilla in both the blintz and the filling, which gives it a delectable flavor and aroma.
 You can actually eat these blintzes without the cheese filling (if you cook them on both sides), they are pretty tasty on their own.
 I prefer them stuffed with cheese!
 For the blintz filling I use a blend of ricotta cheese and cream cheese.
 If you’re watching your fat intake, try subbing nonfat ricotta and Neufchatel cheese.
 You can also use farmer’s cheese.
 The blintzes are sweet, but not overly sweet.
-They’re perfect for breakfast or brunch.
+They’re perfect for breakfast or brunch, especially when served with a side of scrambled eggs.

 For my Strawberry Topping recipe, click here.
 These blintzes are great both with topping and without.
 Enjoy!